KiandaBPM/KiandaBPM.github.io/form-designer.md

 5. Activate with will decide when the form will be active - if you leave it blank, the new form will be activated *sequentially* after the first form is submitted.
 6. Select *Submit mode* - you can submit just the current form or all forms that are in edit mode.
 7. Check *Enable quick actions* if you want the form to be edited or re-assigned.
-8. Provide a user or group in the *Quick action user (s)* to whom you would like to permit to re-assign or edit the form
+8. Provide a user or group in the *Quick action user (s)* to whom you would like to permit to re-assign or edit the form.

 ## Anonymous Forms